OSGeo/grass-website/content/news/2026_06_01_grass_on_conda_forge.md

   title="Gradient version of the GRASS logo" width="15%" style="float:right;padding-left:25px;padding-bottom:25px">

+Full conda support for GRASS is finally here!
-GRASS is now available *on conda* for *every major platform*: *Windows*, *Linux*, *macOS on Intel* (macOS-64), and *macOS on Apple Silicon* (macOS-arm64).
-With GRASS 8.5.0 packaged across all four, installing GRASS with conda is now a first-class, fully supported way to get GRASS.
+You can now install GRASS 8.5.0 *on conda* on *Windows*, *Linux*, *macOS on Intel*, and *macOS on Apple Silicon*, simply by running:

 ```bash
 conda install -c conda-forge grass